This page covers everything you need to know about COMPASS

 Why does COMPASS want follow-up data from participants?

-Participants are encouraged to complete a follow-up visit every two years in order to provide the types of data we can’t collect from electronic health records.
+Participants are encouraged to complete a follow-up visit annually in order to provide the types of data we can’t collect from electronic health records.
 This includes updated contact information (home address, phone number, email address), updated survey data on health behaviors, and new biospecimens for analysis.
-In particular, updated biospecimens can tell researchers a lot about how participants’ health has changed over the last two years.
+In particular, updated biospecimens can tell researchers a lot about how participants’ health has changed over the last year.

 Who can see my data?